tekknolagi/tekknolagi.github.com/_posts/2021-01-13-inline-caching.md

 The compiler knows precisely what type `left` and `right` are (it's `Foo`) and also where the method `add` is in the executable.
 If the implementation is in the header file, it may even be inlined and `do_add` may be optimized to a single instruction.
-Check out the assembly I got with `objdump`:
+Check out the assembly from `objdump`:

 ```
 0000000000401160 <_Z6do_add3FooS_>: